 These are my top five favorite day trips from Lisbon, along with information about why you should go to each place, how to get there, and what to do once you arrive!

 No time for a day trip?
 Try a food tour!
-Join Devour Lisbon and dive into the local culinary culture with the Tastes & Traditions of Lisbon Tour!
+Dive into the local culinary culture with Devour's Tastes & Traditions of Lisbon Food Tour.

 1. Sintra

-Nestled in the mountains north of Lisbon, Sintra is an oasis of old architecture, natural beauty, and small-town charm.
+Nestled in the mountains north of Lisbon, Sintra is an oasis of ancient architecture, natural beauty, and small-town charm.

-How to get there: Sintra is about 45 minutes away by car.
+How to get there: Sintra is about 45 minutes away by car, and 40 minutes by train from Rossio.
 There are also tourist buses that depart from Lisbon every morning and return in the afternoon.
 To escape the crowds once you're there, leave the buses behind and explore the city on foot.

 Don't miss: Quinta da Regaleira and the Pena Palace gardens (arguably cooler than the inside of the palace itself).